ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 Make sure you have the starter code in your repo.
 If you did not import the starter code when creating the repo, ask the mentors for help.

-In the terminal navigate to the your local git repo (~/spis19-lab06-Name-Name/ and open up idle by typing the following command
+In the terminal, navigate to the your local git repo (~/spis19-lab06-Name-Name/ and open up gVim by typing the following command

-` sudo idle3 &`
+` sudo gVim`

-As an alternative, you can also navigate to the repo using the file browser, right-click one of the .py files and select `Python 3 (IDLE)`.

 *A word on sudo*